0x4248/rust_spinner/README.md

 # Rust Spinner
-A simple spinner for Rust.
+A simple spinner for Rust that is customisable and easy to use.

 ## Usage